There have been only three times when I had difficulty getting paid. All were in the mid-1980s when I was just starting out:

 I sent repeated letters by registered mail.
 Finally I sued the person in small claims court.

 The first court appearance was with a mediator.
 The other person said I refused his cheque and demanded only cash.
-Then he said he wanted to pay in instalments but I refused to accept that.
-For my part, I showed a copy of my invoice, copies of all the letters I sent and copies of all the signed delivery receipts.
+Then he said he offered to pay in installments but I refused to accept that.
+For my part, I had a copy of my invoice and copies of all the registered letters and signed delivery receipts.

 The mediator took perhaps five seconds to rule in my favour and ordered the other person to pay $900 plus my legal expenses and interest.